-When heat energy is supplied to a substance, particularly gases, the rise in temperature is accompanied by an increase in either volume or pressure, and sometimes both.
+When heat energy is supplied to a substance, particularly gases, the temperature rise is accompanied by an increase in either volume or pressure, and sometimes both.
 These phenomena are explained by Charles’ law and Gay-Lussac’s law.

-CP,m & CV,m are often used to represent molar heat capacities measured at constant pressure (isobaric) and constant volume (isochoric), respectively.
+CP,m & CV,m are often used to represent molar heat capacities measured at constant pressure (isobaric) and constant volume (isochoric).

 The value of molar specific heat at constant pressure is always greater than that measured at constant volume.
-This is because heat supplied at constant pressure is used to produce work and also expand in volume, whereas heat supplied at constant volume is entirely utilized to increase the temperature of the substance.
+This is because heat supplied at constant pressure is used to produce work and also expand in volume.
+In contrast, heat supplied at constant volume is entirely utilized to increase the temperature of the substance.